colinbruner/colinbruner.com/content/posts/blog/the-blog-architecture.md

 - staging
 - main

-I "map" these branches to [configurations](#hugo-environment-configs) I use to differentiate stages or deployments of my home page.
+I map these branches to [configurations](#hugo-environment-configs) I use to differentiate stages or deployments of my home page.

-This allows me to fully test the integration of what I'm working on behind CloudFlare while being served as static content by GCS.
+This allows me to fully test the integration of what I'm working on behind Cloudflare while being served as static content by GCS.
 This can make **a lot** of difference as sometimes localhost doesn't always cut it.

 ### Build and Deploy